Drug Interactions between Concerta and gabapentin

 - Concerta is in the drug class CNS stimulants.

 - Concerta is used to treat the following conditions:

-- Gabapentin is a member of the drug class gamma-aminobutyric acid analogs.
+- Gabapentin is in the drug class gamma-aminobutyric acid analogs.

 - Alcohol Withdrawal

 - Benign Essential Tremor

 - Carpal Tunnel Syndrome